telerik/maui-docs/controls/chart/series/cartesian/bar-series.md

 ---
 title: Bar Series
 page_title: .NET MAUI Chart Documentation - Bar Series
-description: Learn more about Bar series that Telerik UI for .NET MAUI Chart control visualize.
+description: Learn more about the Bar series in the Cartesian chart.
 position: 0
 slug: chart-series-bar-series
 ---